l3r8yJ/l3r8yj.github.io/_drafts/2024-02-13-confluence-clownship-or-how-to-avoid-meetings.md

 |-- build.gradle.kts
 |-- settings.gradle.kts
 ```
 - `common` – directory for common components that can be referenced from any directories
+  of contracts-repo
 - `microservices` – directory for each microservice, contains folders named like services in your application
 - `templates` – template for microservice
-  - `schema` – directory for graphql schemas
+  - `schema` – directory for `.graphql` schemas
-  - `db` – schema description in `sql`
+  - `db` – directory for schemas' descriptions in `.sql` scripts
 - `openapi.yaml` – openapi description of your API
 - `readme.md` – file for description of anything that happens inside your microservice; has to be named same as microservice.
 - `build.gradle.kts`, `settings.gradle.kts` – default files for [Gradle](https://gradle.org/) project.

 # How it works?
 Boilerplate code from OpenAPI and GraphQL schemas will be generated.
-Each directory inside `microservices`, `kafka`is publishing as `jar`.
+All directories inside `microservices`, `kafka` will be published as separate `JAR`s.
-The `common` directory also would be published as separate `jar`.
+The `common` directory also would be published as separate `JAR`.
 What exactly will be produced?
 1. `DTO`s according to types that where declared
 2. API `interfaces`, marked with Swagger and Spring annotations, like